mazshuky/COMP2042-Developing-Maintainable-Software/readme.md

 The bomb’s position is controlled using the setLayoutX and setLayoutY methods of JavaFX to adjust its horizontal and vertical coordinates.
 The bomb has a sound effect (`bombDropSound`) that plays every time the bomb moves down.

+## [BossHealth.java]
+The `BossHealth` class is a custom implementation for managing and displaying the health of a boss character in a game using JavaFX.
+It is specifically designed to provide an intuitive visual representation of the boss's health through a progress bar, which dynamically updates as the boss takes damage or heals.
+The class extends `ProgressBar`, a JavaFX control, and initializes it with specific properties, including its size, position, and initial progress value (set to 100% health by default).
+A method `update(double health)` allows other parts of the game to update the boss's health dynamically.
+The health is represented as a floating-point value between 0.0 (no health) and 1.0 (full health).

+In addition, the health bar is placed at a fixed position on the screen (x: 1070, y: 20) and has a specified width (200 pixels) and height (25 pixels).
+This location is likely chosen to fit within the user interface of the game, typically near the top-right corner or another prominent area.
+The appearance of the health bar can be modified by color (`-fx-accent: green;`), allowing for visual feedback on the boss's health status.

 # Modified Java Classes
 ## [ActiveActor.java]
 * The image is loaded with additional null checking to ensure that the program will check whether the resource actually